goschtl/zope/z3c.dobbin/trunk/README.txt

 semi-transparent object persistance model.

 It relies on descriptive attribute and field declarations based on zope.interface and zope.schema.
+Strong typing is supported (and encouraged when possible), but not required.

-Tables are created automatically with a 1:1 correspondence to an interface with no inheritance (minimal interface).
-As such, objects are modelled as a join between the interfaces it implements.
+Tables are created on-the-fly with 1:1 correspondence to interfaces with no inheritance (base interface).
+As such, objects are modelled as a join between the interfaces they implement.

 Authors
 -------